Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: White or Red Noise Forcing?

 where $\frac{N_0}{2}$ is a normalization factor that ensures the total power is consistent across frequencies, accounting for the constant power distribution characteristic of white noise.
 The division by 2 reflects the distinction between the one-sided power spectrum (covering frequencies from 0 to $\infty$) and the two-sided spectrum (spanning $-\infty$ to $\infty$).

-One can see that under red noise assumptions, there are additional multiplicative terms involving $\frac{2}{m_{i=T,h}\left(\frac{\omega^2}{m_{i=T,h}^2} + 1 \right)}$ in the numerator.
+Under red noise forcing assumptions, the power spectra include additional multiplicative terms of the form $\frac{2}{m_{i=T,h} \left( \frac{\omega^2}{m_{i=T,h}^2} + 1 \right)}$ in the numerator.
+These terms modulate the frequency response and contribute to the varying $\omega^{-n}$ spectral slopes observed across different cases—for example, a steeper slope in the Red noise 1 case.
 For regions where $\omega \ll m_{i=T,h}$, this factor behaves approximately as $\approx\frac{2}{m_{i=T,h}}$.
 Thus, for the Red Noise 1 case, where $m_{i=T,h} = 0.67$, the scaling factor becomes 3, which implies roughly three times stronger energy concentration at low frequencies, including the ENSO spectral peak, compared to the White Noise case.
 For the Red Noise 2 case, where $m_{i=T,h} = 6$, the corresponding scaling factor is 0.33.
 This leads to approximately three times weaker energy concentration across all frequencies.
 The reduction in spectral power across all frequencies arises consistently when $m_{i=T,h} > 2$, as this results in the scaling factor $\frac{2}{m_{i=T,h}\left(\frac{\omega^2}{m_{i=T,h}^2} + 1\right)} < 1$, which uniformly attenuates power across the frequency domain.

-These results collectively suggest that either white noise forcing or red noise with a short decorrelation timescale—on the order of a few days—and appropriately scaled noise amplitude can produce power spectral densities consistent with observations.
-In contrast, red noise with a longer decorrelation timescale (e.g., ~45 days) tends to produce an overly steep spectral slope.
-While such a formulation may match the power near the spectral peak by adjusting the noise amplitude or introducing nonlinear damping, $-c_TT_E^3$, it inevitably underestimates power at higher frequencies.